fbartels/cloudron-drone-app/README.md

 drone info
 ```

-### Executing pipelines directly
+### Running pipelines directly

-You can also run pipelines directly with the Drone CLI:
+You can also run pipelines directly from the Drone CLI:

 ```bash
 drone exec --secret-file secrets.txt .drone.yml